-Make your breakfast a little bit more special with these gorgeous, nutritious, gluten free Breakfast Eggs Potato Nests.
-They make a great Easter brunch idea too:)
+Make your breakfast a little bit more special with these gorgeous, nutritious, gluten free Spiralized Potato and Zucchini Noodles Nests with Eggs.
+Ready in less than 30 minutes!

 Cooking eggs in the oven

 Have you ever cooked breakfast eggs in the oven?
-With these pretty little Breakfast Eggs Potato Nests you don’t have to worry about stirring, scrambling or flipping the eggs as they all cook to perfection in the oven.
+With these pretty Spiralized Potato and Zucchini Noodles Nests with Eggs you don’t have to worry about stirring, scrambling or flipping the eggs as they all cook to perfection in the oven.
 And all that’s left for you to do is prepare your morning coffee and toast.
 Making eggs this way is especially handy if you are cooking for several people.
-The proportions used in this recipe will make 6 egg potato nests but you can easily double the ingredients if you need to feed a larger crowd.
+The proportions used in this recipe will make 6 egg potato noodles nests but you can easily double the ingredients if you need to feed a larger crowd.

 Despite the fact that you will need a spiralizer or similar gadget to turn the potatoes and zucchini into ‘spaghetti’, this is a pretty straightforward recipe.
 Preparation time shouldn’t take more than 10 minutes.